-Facilitators play a critical role in the Study Group Program because they serve as knowledgeable facilitators who engage members with each other to promote active learning.
+Facilitators play a critical role in the Study Group Program because they serve as knowledgeable peers who engage members with each other to promote active learning.
 They also:

 - Help other students enhance their understanding of science and math subject matter through collaborative group discussion.